juneha1120/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* is business owner/startup founder
+- Business owners and startup founders
-* needs to manage and track contacts of clients and investors
+- Need to manage and keep track of client and investor contacts
-* needs to manage and track events with clients and investors
+- Regularly track meetings and events with clients and investors
-* prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+- Prefer desktop-based applications over web or mobile platforms
+- Type quickly and favor CLI-based interactions over GUI navigation
+- Are reasonably comfortable working with CLI-based tools

-**Value proposition**: A fast, local-first tool for business owners to track contacts and events.
-It centralises key business information, streamlining workflows, improving decision-making, and enhancing productivity with intuitive features for logging interactions, scheduling events, and accessing notes—whether in the office or on the move.
+**Value proposition**: A fast, secure, and offline-first contact management tool designed for business owners to consolidate contacts and event information in one place.
+It streamlines workflows, aids better decision-making, and enhances productivity with features for logging communication, scheduling meetings, and reviewing notes — accessible in-office or on the go.

 ### User stories